LateefAkinola/lateefoakinola/content/projects/Robot_Arm_Manipulator_withROS2.md

 showInProjects: true
 ---

-In this project, modelled parts of robot arm in SolidWorks were assembled using ROS framework and simulated in Gazebo.
+In this project, modelled parts of a 6 DOF robot arm in SolidWorks were assembled using ROS framework and simulated in Gazebo.
 Moveit2 stack was utilized for simulating the robot arm's manipulation.